Title: Section 490.4 - Admission and retention standards

 (a) An operator may admit, retain and care for only those individuals who do not require services beyond those the operator is permitted by law and regulation to provide.

-(b) An operator shall not exclude an individual on the sole basis that such individual is a person who primarily uses a wheelchair for mobility, and shall make reasonable accommodations to the extent necessary to admit such individuals, consistent with the Americans with Disabilities Act of 1990, 42 U.S.C.
-12101 et seq. and with the provisions of this section.
+(b) An operator shall not exclude an individual on the basis of an individual’s mobility impairment, and shall make reasonable accommodations to the extent necessary to admit such individuals, consistent with federal, state, and local laws.

 (c) An operator must not accept or retain any person who: